influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.6/plugins/outputs.md

 Telegraf allows users to specify multiple output sinks in the configuration file.

-> ***Note:*** Telegraf plugins added in the current release are noted with ` -- NEW in v1.5`.
+> ***Note:*** Telegraf plugins added in the current release are noted with ` -- NEW in v1.6`.
->The [Release Notes/Changelog](/telegraf/v1.5/about_the_project/release-notes-changelog) has a list of new plugins and updates for other plugins.
+>The [Release notes and changelog](/telegraf/v1.6/about_the_project/release-notes-changelog) has a list of new plugins and updates for other plugins.
 See the plugin README files for more details.

 ## Supported output plugins